 - Check the weather stripping around doors, windows and between heated and unheated areas of the home.

 - Maintain comfortable, but not too high temperatures while heating.

 - Install a programmable thermostat that adjusts the temperature automatically.

 - Check furnace filter periodically.

-- During the winter open drapes and blinds to allow for the sunlight to help heat the house during the day.
-Close drapes and blinds at night to reduce the cold air coming in through windows and doors.
+- Let the sunshine in during the winter.
+Open draperies and blinds to allow for the sunlight to help heat the house during the day.
+Close draperies and blinds at night to reduce the cold air coming in through windows and doors.

-- Be sure that heating and cooling vents are not blocked by furniture and/or draperies.
+- Be sure that vents are not blocked by furniture and/or drapes.

 - Wash laundry with milder water instead of hot water.
 By adjusting settings on washer, less gas will be needed for the desired water temperatures.

 - Reduce shower length, allowing less hot water to be used.

 - The above also holds true for dishwashers.
 Avoid washing half loads when washing dishes.